smariotti/TrophyHuntMod/TrophyHuntMod/Package/README.md

 - All Player Skills are learned at level 10 and then increase normally.

 ## What's New?
+v0.7.1
+- HOTFIX: Debugging code left in was causing lag when many items were in autopickup range.

+## Previous Changes
 v0.7.0
 - Trophy Saga
   - Ready for Prime Time!